 Always look out for signs of infection i.e. increased pain, Redness, heat (local to blister or spreading) and swelling.
 If you have some or all of these see a healthcare professional for advice.

-If you have any concerns about your feet contact us on 0118 930 3535 to make an appointment with one of our podiatrists.
+If you have any concerns about any aspect of your feet gives us a call to book a consultation with one of our talented podiatrist.